akanshkumar1/imbalram/README.md

 💬 Message me to talk about: how to get started in data science, what's it like pursuing master’s at McGill or in Canada, what resources I am using to learn data science, and how to stay motivated when you are self-learning even if you aren’t from a computer science background.

 I aspire to learn and add value at the same time.
 So come let's grow together.
 Thank you for viewing my profile.
-Email me at shantanil.bagchi@mail.mcgill.ca
+Email me at thakurbalram847409@gmail.com

 ## &#x1f4c8; GitHub Stats